rewe-digital/composer/readme.md

 ### Composition of micro frontends
 **Specify an include**

-The html body of the response from a *template route* is fed into the composition engine. the body is parsed looking for *include* tags that specify fragments to be included into the response delivered to the caller.
+The html body of the response from a *template route* is fed into the composition engine.
+The body is parsed looking for *include* tags that specify fragments to be included into the response delivered to the caller.
 The name of the *include* tag can be changed via configuration, the default is *rewe-digital-include*.

 *Example*
 ```